sadovnichek/AutomataViz/README.md

 # AutomataViz

-Simple calculator and visualizator for Finite Automatas with UI
+Simple calculator and visualizer for Finite Automatas with UI

 Available algorithms:
 * Determinate NDFA